 PLATEAU — A shiny new spot on Saint-Denis Street, by De Bienville, joined the city’s Thai food scene in August.
-Hong Cuisine Thailandaise’s extensive menu delivers all matter of noodles, stir-fries, salads, soups, fried rice, curries, and appetizers.
+Hong Cuisine Thailandaise’s extensive menu delivers all manner of noodles, stir-fries, salads, soups, fried rice, curries, and appetizers.
 Options include tao hood tod (deep-fried tofu with peanut sauce), som tam (a spicy salad with carrots and papaya), and kang ped, a red curry with coconut milk, duck, and lychee.
-If these don’t call, there are 48 other food items on the menu to check out.
+If these don’t call, there are 48 other food items on the menu.

-SAINT-HENRI — There’s already Tacos Frida and Tacos Victor on Notre-Dame West in Saint-Henri, and now there’s one more taco haunt: Le 5 Mai.
-It actually settled in the locale that once housed Frida, before it moved in 2016 (then becoming a Uniburger outpost).
-Open as early as 9 a.m. on most days, it is also serving up Mexican breakfast.
+SAINT-HENRI — There’s already Tacos Frida and Tacos Victor on Notre-Dame West in Saint-Henri, but now there’s one more taco haunt: Le 5 Mai.
+It actually settled in the locale that once housed Frida before the latter moved in 2016.
+Open as of 9 a.m. on most days, it is also serving up Mexican breakfast.

 Le 5 Mai is open daily at 4412 Notre-Dame Street West.

 OLD MONTREAL — Nearly 10 years since closing his Sherbrooke Street location, pastry chef Olivier Potier is now back with a new storefront on Wellington Street in Old Montreal.
 Time Out reports that in addition to pastries (croissants, tartlets, scones, éclairs, etc.), it’s also selling grocery staples, baked goods, deli items, and takeout dishes.

 Chez Potier is open Thursday to Sunday, from 8:30 a.m. to 5:00 p.m., at 630 Wellington Street.